herotechcourse/kotlin-vendingmachine-precourse/README.md

 - [x] generate random coins with `Randoms.pickNumberInList()` for inventory
 - [x] print coins held by the vending machine

-- [ ] read product names, prices, and quantities from user input
+- [x] read product names, prices, and quantities from user input
-  - [ ] validate product prices
+  - [x] validate product prices
-    - [ ] product prices start at 100 KRW
+    - [x] product prices start at 100 KRW
-    - [ ] product prices must be divisible by 10
+    - [x] product prices must be divisible by 10 (assumption)

 - [ ] read amount of money from user input
 - [ ] print inserted amount